vrunge/gfpop/README.md

 ## Quick Start

 we present a basic use of the main functions of the `gfpop` package.
-More details about optional arguments are given in later sections.
+More details about the theory of graph-cosntrained multiple change-point detection can be found [here](https://arxiv.org/abs/2002.03646)

 We install the package from Github:

 ```r
 #devtools::install_github("vrunge/gfpop")